isomerpages/mlaw-corp/news/speeches/_posts/2023-11-24-post-Speech by SPS Mdm Rahayu Mahzam, at Syariah Court of Singapore's 65th Anniversary.md

 (c) The MCP counsellors are specifically trained to help divorcing spouses resolve their issues.
 Amongst other things, the SYC organises regular Community of Practice sessions, where the counsellors receiving training, and also share about their experiences and learning points.</p>

 <p style="margin-left: 40px">
 (d) The MCP has been a very meaningful and significant effort.
 From 2004 to 2016, over 33,000 couples were counselled, and almost half of the marriages were saved.
-The Administration of Muslim Law Act (“**AMLA**”) was amended in 2017 to make attending the MCP a legal requirement before filing for divorce.</p>
+The Administration of Muslim Law Act (“<b>AMLA</b>”) was amended in 2017 to make attending the MCP a legal requirement before filing for divorce.</p>

 {:start="9"}
 9. Where a divorce cannot be avoided, the SYC strives to help parties move on in the least acrimonious way possible, while paying special attention to protecting vulnerable parties in the process.
 This is in line with the more recent philosophy of both the Family Justice Courts (“**FJC**”) and the SYC to deliver therapeutic justice.